Dogeeelin/Dogeeelin.github.io/index.md

 ## About Me

-Currently, I am a second-year master's student majoring in Computational Linguistics in the [Institute of Applied Linguistics](https://sfl.pku.edu.cn/) at [Peking Univeristy](https://www.pku.edu.cn/), advised by [Prof. Yanmei Gao](https://sfl.pku.edu.cn/szdw1/zzjs/wgyyxjyyyyxyjs_20220407164432484604/gym/index.htm).
+Currently, I am a third-year master's student majoring in Computational Linguistics in the [Institute of Applied Linguistics](https://sfl.pku.edu.cn/) at [Peking Univeristy](https://www.pku.edu.cn/), advised by [Prof. Yanmei Gao](https://sfl.pku.edu.cn/szdw1/zzjs/wgyyxjyyyyxyjs_20220407164432484604/gym/index.htm).
 I am also a visting student in [Wangxuan Institute of Computer Technology](https://www.icst.pku.edu.cn/) with [Prof. Xiaojun Wan](https://wanxiaojun.github.io/) being my advisor.
 Prior to my graduate study, I received my bachelor’s degree in Applied Linguistics from [Sun Yat-Sen University](https://www.sysu.edu.cn/).

 I used to work as an NLP intern at ByteDance AI-Lab and Baidu.
 Before that, I was an Data Analyst intern in Xiaohongshu.
 Currently, I'm an research intern in Microsoft STC Asia - DKI group, where I work under the mentorship of [Dr. Mengyu Zhou](https://www.microsoft.com/en-us/research/people/mezho/) and focus on the research/applications of LLMs + Table.